Jean-Philippe Delhomme exhibits at Perrotin Paris

 For Ernest Hemingway, an American in Paris, Paris was “a moveable feast”.
 For Jean-Philippe Delhomme, a Frenchman in Los Angeles, Los Angeles is a “language”.

 For the first time, Perrotin Paris presents a series of paintings by Jean-Philippe Delhomme.
-Known for his illustrations, Delhomme offers us Los Angeles Language, an exhibition inspired by a prolonged stay in the American city and comprising about fifty small format oil paintings based
+Known for his illustrations, Delhomme offers us Los Angeles Language, an exhibition inspired by a prolonged stay in the American city and comprising about fifty small format oil paintings based on photographic snapshots.

 Jean-Philippe Delhomme is above all a man of letters.
 Language occupies a primordial place throughout his work.
 Stories underpin his illustrations, which humorously and tenderly feature protagonists at the crossroads of different social circles.
 He began his relationship with the United States with his famous illustrations for the store Barney’s, publicity campaigns from 1993 – 1995 that remain pertinent nearly thirty years later.
 In Los Angeles Language, he explores his perception of the “new world” in a more silent manner than in the social commentaries that mark his work for the press.